-Are you looking for healthy, quick, and tasty lunch items for your elderly loved ones?
+Are you looking for healthy, quick, and tasty lunch ideas for your elderly loved ones?
 Lunchtime doesn't have to be complicated for you—or boring for them!
 Here are some easy-peasy mid-day meal ideas to get you started:

 Simple yet Scrumptious Meals for Seniors